SirRabbitt/CS-50-sellandbuy/README.md

 Description of the project structure and main directories/files, along with their purpose.
 For example:

-- `/client` - directory containing the front-end of the application, built with React.
+- `/frontend` - directory containing the front-end of the application, built with React.
-- `/server` - Node.js/Express server directory that handles the application's API.
+- `/back-end` - Node.js/Express server directory that handles the application's API.
-- `/models` - MongoDB database schema definitions used by the application.

 ## Running the Project